 What is PMI?

 PMI is the money that mortgage lenders charge as a hedge against homeowners falling behind on their payments and eventually defaulting on the loans.
-It isn’t an insurance for the benefit of the mortgagee, but rather a protection for the lender; a fee that is charged on loans which, when originated, represented more than 80% of the sales price of the home.
+It isn’t an insurance for the benefit of the borrower, but rather a protection for the lender; a fee that is charged on loans which, when originated, represented more than 80% of the sales price of the home.
 It used to be that banks would not loan money for the purchase of a home if the prospective buyer could not afford to pay at least 20% of the property’s sales price up front.
 PMI was established to help potential homeowners reach their goals of homeownership faster by enabling them to put less money down and pay this insurance cost to cover the lender’s increased risk.